sidfishus/distributedspa/README.md

 ### Application Default URL
-Once the 3 applications are running, the application can be accessed via http://localhost:5000/home.
+When the client, IdentityServer, and API server applications are running, the client application can be accessed via http://localhost:5000/home.